Reduced Set Theory: Introduction

 The Hilbert-style predicate calculus we use is only slightly different from that of Shoenfield in his textbook \cite{Shoenfield}.
 In Section \ref{FMS} we provide results from \cite{Shoenfield} concerning conservative extensions of formal mathematical systems.
 This is applied in Section \ref{RST} to enrich the formal language of RST with new symbols like $\emptyset$, $\subseteq$, $\cup$, $\mathcal{P}$, without changing the provability of the original formulas in RST.
 We present this result in Theorem \ref{nice_axioms}.
 Extensions of RST which we will call subset-friendly theories are naturally included in our approach, see Definition \ref{sftheories}.
 In these theories the subset axioms still remain valid with new symbols in the formulas.
 Theorem \ref{nice_axioms} also says that all axioms for sets in ZFC given in \cite[Chapter 9]{Shoenfield} are already provable in RST, apart from the replacement axioms.
 In Section \ref{RST} we will use a semi formal approach to ensure these results, i.e.\ we will only employ well known results from elementary proof theory for the formal system RST and its extensions.
 The key idea behind the axioms (A5) for subset-friendly sets is that we can use them iteratively.
 In this way we have a sufficiently large set as background available.
 Within this set we can now perform the operations listed in Remark \ref{sfrich}.
 Then we apply the subset axioms directly instead of the replacement axioms.

 In Section \ref{RST_Model} we study a hierarchy of models for RST.
 The universe of each model is a subset-friendly set $\mathcal{U}_n$ given in \eqref{unisets}, and the membership relation in each model is the true membership relation between the individuals in the universe $\mathcal{U}_n$.
 This is shown in Theorem \ref{thm_models}.
 These are only the simplest models.
 All of them have only finite or countably infinite ordinals, see Theorem \ref{finalthm}.
 We will see that a considerable part of mathematics can be formalized within RST.
 On the other hand, the models for RST without uncountable ordinals from Theorem \ref{thm_models} violate Zermelo's well-ordering theorem.
 Zermelo's well-ordering theorem states that for every set $A$ there is a bijective mapping from an ordinal to $A$.
+Nevertheless, because of (P6) any set can be well-ordered in RST.

 At this place it is instructive to compare our approach with the study of a so called Zermelo universe given in Moschovakis \cite{Mosch}.
 A Zermelo universe is a special model of a seminal axiomatic set theory originally given by Zermelo without using replacement axioms.
 In our context with pure sets let $\omega$ be the set of all finite ordinals and let $U$ be a transitive set.
-Then $U$ is called a Zermelo universe if $\omega \in U$ and if $U$ is closed under the opera\-tions of pairing, union and power sets.
+We say that $U$ is a Zermelo universe if $\omega \in U$ and if $U$ is closed under the opera\-tions of pairing, union and power sets.
 This looks similar to our definition of subset-friendly sets $U$, apart from the fact that for our application of (P5) we can already start with $A = \emptyset$.
 Based on the formal theory ZFC for pure sets which makes use of the replacement axioms \eqref{repax}, the corresponding set constructions given in \eqref{tcsp}, Theorem \ref{tcthm1}, Theorem \ref{spthm1} are indeed the same as in \cite[11.10]{Mosch} and \cite[11.15]{Mosch}, with only a slightly different notation.
 For these set constructions of the form $\bigcup_{n=0}^{\infty} A_n$ we use the replacement axioms only impli\-citly, without mentioning them.